How to secure your investments in New Zealand

 The following are the principal forms of security that you should consider:

-If you are advancing money to a company, the most obvious form of security is to obtain shares in the company (see How to buy shares in a company).
+If you are advancing money to a company, the most obvious form of security is to obtain shares in the company.

 Another useful form of security is a mortgage over land.
 If the borrower (the mortgagor) defaults in the loan payments, you will have the right to enforce a mortgagee sale, but will need to follow strictly the procedure for exercising this right (see How to know your rights and obligations as mortgagee (lender).